jphaas/requiremock/readme.md

 - mock things that match the string passed to require with wildcard ```*```
 - mock things that match the string passed to require with a ```RegExp```
-- when you mock you can have the mock you pass be supplied by a function Each of these uses is described in detail below.
+- when you mock you can have the mock you pass be supplied by a function
+- when you mock you can replace the require of one file for another, either with a string or a string supplied by a function Each of these uses is described in detail below.

 NOTE: When matching, matching is done both on the string passed to ```require``` and the complete